Local Balance Calibration for Nonparametric Propensity Score Estimation: The Proposed Methodology

-for $k=1,2,..., K$.
-The expectation of $D_{2k}$ is zero if the propensity score model is correct.
-The denominator $\sqrt{ c_k (1 - c_k) }$ draws a connection with $\chi^2$ statistic and ensures that data around different $c_k$'s have approximately equal contributions to the target function below, thus avoiding downweighing local neighborhoods near $0$ or $1$.
+The expectation of $D_{2k}$ is zero if the PS model is correctly specified.
+The denominator $\sqrt{ c_k (1 - c_k) }$ draws a connection with the $\chi^2$ statistic and ensures approximately equal contributions across the PS range, avoiding down-weighting local neighborhoods near $0$ or $1$.
 This leads to the second component of the loss, the $L_2$ norm of $D_{2k}$ summed over K: